Europa League away goals rule: what happens if there is a draw?

 Extra-time then penalties

-So from today, all two-legged ties which end level after the home and away matches have been played will go to extra-time - 15 minutes per half.
+Today (the change was effective from the knockout stage of the 2021/21 competition), all two-legged ties which end level after both the home and away matches have been played will go to extra-time - 15 minutes per half.
 At the end of that, if the score is still level, the game will be resolved from the penalty spot - a shootout involving five players from each side which will go to sudden death if it remains level after both teams have taken all of their five spot-kicks.